 100% of donations given will be spent in the DRC.
 No money given to this cause will be spent on administration, travel or indirect expenses.

-Tasman Community Trust's involvement
+Tasman Community Trust's involvement (page creator)

 We are involved in the Congo in support of indigenous work there, including education and health care.
 We have established good contacts locally and travel over each year to ensure that any assistance given is used as intended.
 ALL our personal expenses are covered from sources outside this Give-A-Little fundraising.